-The traditional Grade II listed stone buildings adjacent to the Abbey have recently been converted into two holiday cottages (Ingleby Barn sleeps 4 and Westerdale Barn sleeps 6).
+The traditional Grade II listed stone buildings adjacent to the Abbey have recently been converted into three holiday cottages (Ingleby Barn sleeps 4, Kildale Barn sleeps 4 and Westerdale Barn sleeps 6).
 These are available to be let individually or as a whole, ideal for a large family gathering.

 They are great for a weekend away with the girls or with the extended family.

 The properties are set on a working farm where sheep and cattle graze (farm machinery – children must be supervised) and there are many footpaths radiating from the properties in order to explore the glorious North Yorkshire Moors National Park.